Written by expert: Evert, Associate Director DSP

 With the first gene therapies now being on the market, the production quantities for gene therapy vectors are increasing to satisfy the demand.
 A steady increase of product titers and the corresponding change in impurity composition represent a challenge for development and optimization of viral vector production processes.
 The availability of purification processes, or downstream processes (DSP), capable of handling these increasing quantities and concentrations are becoming a bottleneck for many manufacturing processes.
-The DSP process should deliver viral vectors with levels of purity and biological activity at par with regulatory standards, irrespective of the permeations inherent in any USP process.
+The DSP should deliver viral vectors with levels of purity and biological activity at par with regulatory standards.
+It should be irrespective of the permeations inherent in any USP process.

 More recent innovations, such as membranes and monoliths are much more suitable for viral applications.
 This is, for example, due to their accessible binding sites and large pore sizes.
 Moreover, they do not rely on diffusive transport.
 Membranes and monoliths also have benefits in containment, because they can be single-use and pre-packed, while traditional columns are often packed by the operator.
 Other benefits of the non-traditional methods over the use of beads are lower buffer consumption, due to the relatively small bed volume and lower process times, owing to the high flow rates that can be employed.
 The only downside of membranes is a lower resolution, but for many virus-based products a high resolution is not required.